proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 The exam will take place in the computer pools and requires you to extend the compiler implemented in the exercises with new features.

+## Communication

+For communication outside of the lecture, we provide an Ilias course and a discord-like chat.

+The Ilias course is used exclusively to send emails in case of updates, e.g. if there is a bug in an exercise.
+Make sure to register to receive those emails.

+The chat requires you to log in with your RZ-Account (same credentials as for Ilias).

 ## Contents

 Compiler construction deals with the development and implementation of